 “Designed for the working professional, our new Child and Adolescent Development specialization provides students with the practical tools they need to help children and teens in a variety of settings as well as explore diverse factors affecting youth’s physical and mental health and illness,” said Dr. Marilyn Powell, associate dean of the School of Psychology.
 “Students also learn to apply behavior analysis to support positive change.
 The aim is to promote positive and healthy behaviors through a process of observation, evaluation and advocacy for intervention.”

 In addition to the new specialization, students in the program can choose from 11 other career-focused specializations that reflect the latest developments in their fields.
 Students enrolling in the Applied Psychology, Educational Psychology, General Psychology, Health Psychology, Organizational Psychology and Social Psychology specializations can apply credits from the MS in Psychology program toward a PhD in Psychology, saving time and money in earning their doctorate.

-To learn more about the MS in Psychology program, call an enrollment advisor at 1-855-203-7874 or visit www.WaldenU.edu/mspsych.
+To learn more about the MS in Psychology program, call an enrollment specialist at 1-855-203-7874 or visit www.WaldenU.edu/mspsych.